Quick Answer

 • Free tier: No free tier available

 Talend offers 4 pricing tiers: Talend Data Fabric, Talend Cloud, Talend Data Management Platform, Enterprise Custom.
+Paid plans include Talend Data Fabric at $1000/starting at $12,000/year.
 The Talend Cloud plan is large organizations requiring cloud-native data integration with advanced quality, governance, and api management.

 Compared to other etl & data integration software, Talend is positioned at the premium price point.